 1. The hipster graduate planner

 Gentrification, sustainability, inclusive placemaking: this planner knows it all.
 He’s not afraid to question the process and sees that he agrees with it before he buys in.
 His selection in a beard style is mostly ironic, but is also an attempt to look as though he’s not your typical bureaucrat.
-Cool beard, bro.
+Dank beard, bro.

 2. The overworked planner